-7. Utilize user-generated content for organic sales
+7. Utilize user-generated content for organic growth

 If customers are posting images with your products in them on Instagram then you should repost and share these images, as this type of customer content builds trust in your brand and drives motivation to purchase.
 This social proof puts the physicality of your product into the buyer’s mind and with 93% of consumers finding UGC (user-generated content) helpful when making a purchase, it’s essential to capitalize on the opportunity when it presents itself.

 As long as you credit the person that took the picture and inform them of your intention to repost the image, then you have the right to share this image on your channels.
 This action may even result in a microinfluencer type of relationship which can be a very productive way to drive sales and consideration from Instagram.